leinelissen/oocsi-pizzamail/README.md

 ```

 ## Email replies
 If properly set up, PizzaMail will also handle incoming emails too!
-Whenever you send an email to someone, PizzaMail will return a tracking ID to you.
+Whenever you send an email to someone, PizzaMail will respond to you with a tracking ID.
 When the email you sent is replied to, PizzaMail will relay this message back to you using OOCSI.
-All you need to do is listen for PizzaMail responses as indicated above!
+It will send a message to a channel with your name, containing the message and the tracking ID you received.
+These replies will containt the following data:

+* **message**: a string containing whatever PizzaMail wants to tell you
+* **status**: a short status code detailing what is happening
+    * *"reply"*: You have received a new reply to an email you have sent
+* **id**: a tracking ID for the email that you have received a reply to
+* **reply**: the contents of the email

 #### For example
 ```
 Message: You received a reply to your email.
-Success: true
 Status: reply
 Id: <20170305174111.121094.66148.F958E694@your-email-domain.com>
 Reply: We are out of pepperoni unfortunately 😰